caseif/libarp/doc/SPEC.md

 | `0x8` | `0x2` | Part Number | The index of this part.
 This must be between 2 and 999, inclusive. |
 | `0xA` | `0x6` | Reserved | Reserved for future use. |

-#### Directory
+#### Catalogue

-The directory structure begins with an 8-byte length value denoting the length of the structure, including the length prefix.
-The remainder of the structure is comprised of sequential directory entries which point to folders and resources in the package.
-The structure of a directory entry is described below.
+The catalogue structure is comprised of sequential node descriptors which point to directories and resources in the package.
+The structure of a node descriptor is described below.

-The first directory entry must describe the root folder of the package.
-This entry has the magic name `0x00` (a single `NUL` character).
+The first node descriptor must describe the root directory of the package.
+This entry has the magic name "" (empty string).

-##### Directory Entry
+##### Node Descriptor

-A directory entry describes and points to either a resource or another directory entry.
+A node descriptor describes and points to either a resource or a directory listing within a body section.

-Directory entries which point to resource data will contain the CRC-32 of the resource data.
-This will be ignored if the package specifies a compression scheme which already includes a CRC, such as `bzip2`.
+Nodes descriptors will contain the CRC-32 of the corresponding data.
+This may optionally be ignored by the unpacker if the package specifies a compression scheme which already includes a CRC, such as `bzip2`.

 The maximum length for an entry name by design is 255 bytes.